sergioalberto/rpi-deep-learning/README.md

-# Raspberry Pi Lab related to Machine Learning and Deep Learning
+# Raspberry Pi Lab related to ML/DL

-This is a little laboratory with some libraries about ML and DL running on a Raspberry Pi.
+This is a little laboratory with some libraries about Machine Learning and Deep Learning running on a Raspberry Pi.